slavak-ru/chat/src/components/login/README.md

 <a name="new_Login_new"></a>

 ### new Login()
-Class Login collect data from form-elements on Submint event.
+Class Login creates the Login page from the template, creates forms (login,registration), collect data from form-elements on Submit event and creates modal window if information isn't correct.

 <a name="_initEvents_new"></a>

-## _initEvents()()
+## _initEvents()
-Inner method - adding EventListener on Submit to the Login forms.
+Inner method - adding EventListener, sets classes on the tab elements and show/hide password

 **Kind**: global function
 <a name="_setTabsClass(elemOnClick)"></a>